apache/arrow/docs/source/python/integration/python_java.rst

     ]

-We can also use the C Stream Interface to exchange :py:class:`pyarrow.RecordBatchReader`s between Java and Python.
+We can also use the C Stream Interface to exchange :py:class:`pyarrow.RecordBatchReader` between Java and Python.
 We'll use this Java class as a demo, which lets you read an Arrow IPC file via Java's implementation, or write data to a JSON file: